 The RISE program is designed to allow students to have an opportunity to delve deeply into a research project over the course of a year.
 Students will develop a research project in conjunction with a faculty member mentor and will work on it over the course of the senior year.
 Mentors can be a member of the Department of Biology, or they can be a faculty member from another department (such as faculty from the Medical Center) or from another institution (such as the NIH or Smithsonian) with a Biology faculty member as a co-mentor.
 Research projects can be performed in the laboratory, in the field, in the classroom, on computers, or in conjunction with an internship.
 Many RISE projects are continuations of tutorial research projects (see below).
 The credits for RISE will be 3-cr in both the fall and spring terms.

-RISE replaces our long-running Senior Theses, retaining the best elements - such as student-center research projects that can lead to publications and direct interactions with faculty and their lab members - while expanding the program to allow a broader range of experiences.
+RISE replaces our long-running Senior Thesis (from 1962 to 2011), retaining the best elements - such as student-center research projects that can lead to publications and direct interactions with faculty and their lab members - while expanding the program to allow a broader range of experiences.
 Additionally the expected student products have shifted from a written thesis to written manuscripts and posters, both of which are more commonly encountered in professional scientific settings.

 In order to enroll in BIOL-300, you must identify a faculty member within the Department of Biology who will mentor your project.
 Typically faculty have research projects related to on-going research in their laboratories.
 If you identify someone in the Medical Center or off campus (such as the National Institutes of Health, Smithsonian, etc.), you will still need a departmental faculty member to co-mentor the project.
-Generally, the research project is discussed and planned out prior to the beginnning of the semester.
-Enrolling requires a permission of instructor form, found at the end of the BIOL-300 syllabus.
+Generally, the research project is discussed and planned out prior to the beginning of the semester.
+Enrolling requires using an Add/Drop form with the faculty member's signature, and filling out a BIOL-300 syllabus to describe the project and to detail expectations.
 See your advisor, research mentor or any Biology faculty member for additional information.

 GUROP: Georgetown University Research Opportunities Program